QuantEcon/lecture-source-py/source/rst/getting_started.rst

 to economics -- `QuantEcon Notes <http://notes.quantecon.org/>`_

-Notebooks submitted to QuantEcon Notes can be shared with a link, and are open to comments and votes by the commnuity
+Notebooks submitted to QuantEcon Notes can be shared with a link, and are open to comments and votes by the community

 Installing Libraries